Last Updated on 5 July 2021 by Dan

-How Investment can assist other financial goals
+How investment can assist other financial goals

 So you’re trying to save up for a house or large purchase and know you won’t need the money for some time, you may want to consider other options than leaving it in a current account.
 Many people simply like to know their “pot” is there and simple but this could be squandering potential gains when we could look at low risk options.

-However investing in something like well-rated bond can provide a lower risk option whilst allowing flexibility of allowing your money back at set periods (for instance, you can choose to invest for 1 year).
+However investing in something like well-rated bonds can provide a lower risk option whilst allowing flexibility of allowing your money back at set periods (for instance, you can choose to invest for 1 year).

 This can net you some useful extra towards a savings goal.

 There are four core things I’d like you to take away from this article:

 - Stock market returns have been consistently positive over time, but may be subject to short term volatility.